OctopusDeploy/People/Security-Operations/L2-Security-Engineer.md

 <summary>Examples</summary>

 - I was nominated as the incident controller and successfully followed the relevant incident response plan.
-- When faced with a small project, I understood the brief the first time and was able to reach out myself to find the answers I needed to complete it.
+- When faced with a small project, I understood the brief the first time and was comfortable reaching out to my peers to find the answers I needed to complete it.
-- I added a new module to the Beholder.
+- I added a new module to the Beholder that helped fully automate access to an application.

 </details>

 ## 🌱 Teaching and Mentoring

-- I use code reviews to strengthen the patterns and practices in use by our team.
+- I use code reviews to strengthen the patterns and practices our team uses.
 - I help new hires get up to speed with the team's style and existing code base.

 <details>